 Sam Hornish Jr

 Sam Hornish Jr. is an American racing driver who won three IndyCar championship titles in 2001, 2002 and 2006.
 He achieved 19 IndyCar wins, including the victory at 2006 Indianapolis 500.
-After a successful open-wheeler career, he switched to NASCAR and raced stock cars from 2008 to 2015.
+After a successful open-wheel racing career, he switched to NASCAR and raced stock cars from 2008 to 2015.

 Sam Hornish Jr. (full name Samuel Jon Hornish Jr.) was born on July 2nd, 1979, in Defiance, Ohio.
 He started racing very early, at the age of 11, driving go-karts.
 After four years of racing Sam reached the top, and he won the World Karting Association U.S. Grand National championship.